Longevity Increased by Having Healthy Intestines

 2. Let the intestines rest

-Keep some time between two meals so the intestines can take some rest.
-Do not eat too much before sleep so as not to add any burden to your intestines and interrupt your rest.
+Keep some time between two meals so the intestines can rest.
+Do not eat too much before sleep to avoid adding a burden to your intestines and interrupting your rest.

 3. Persist in exercise

-Exercise can improve the movement of the intestines and hasten the removal of stool while delaying the aging of the intestines.
+Exercise can improve the movement of the intestines and hasten the removal of stool, while delaying aging of the intestines.
 Even low-impact exercise can help.
 Middle-aged and elderly people can do exercises such as walking, qigong, etc., for one hour each day.

 4. Drink a cup of water every morning